classicusd/brand/README.md

 # Classic USD
-Classic USD (USC) is the foundational fiat-backed stablecoin for the Ethereum Classic network.
+Classic USD is a multichain fiat-backed stablecoin that connects the Ethereum Classic ecosystem to the global financial world.
+With quick processing times, low fees, and 1:1 collateralization, Classic USD is simply the best stablecoin product on the Ethereum Classic network.
+Start using the USC stablecoin today!

 ![Classic USD](./social_cards/socialcard_og.png "Classic USD")

 ## Classic USD Properties